gbm1015/deep-learning-challenge/README.md

 ### Before opening the starterCode folder

-1. I created a new repository in GitHub for this project called `deep-learning challenge`.
+1. I created a new repository in GitHub for this project called `deep-learning-challenge`.
 2. Inside the new repository I cloned the new repository to my computer.
 3. Inside my local Git repository, I added the starter Jupitor Notebook code Starter_Code.ipynb.
 4. I uploaded Starter_Code.ipynb into Google Colab and completed the steps for building the first Neural Network model and the second optimized Neural Network model.

 ## Overview of the Analysis

-1. The dataset lending_data.csv contains loan related features (variables) about 77,536 borrowers.
+1. The dataset charity_data.csv contains organization related features (variables) about the 34,300 organizations that requested funding from the non-profit foundation Alphabet Soup.
 75,036 of the loans are identified as low-risk loans (loan_status=0) and the remaining 2,500 loans are identified as high-risk loans (loan_status=1).
 The purpose of the analysis is to build a machine learning model that would predict the classification of loans into "low-risk" vs. "high-risk" loans; that is, to predict the loan_status.

 2. The dataset also contained the following loan and borrowers' related features (variables) to be included as potential predictors in the logistic regression model.
 Those variables included:
    - The size of the loan.